behnazkhoshnood/tadig-restaurant/README.md

   - #### Imagery and content

-    - Home page large, background hero carousel slider is designed to be striking and catch the user's attention.
+    - Home page large, background hero carousel slide is designed to be striking and catch the user's attention.
 It also has a modern, energetic aesthetic.

-    - In Menu pages all the items have their image next to them and item informations are all taken from wikipedia except the one's mentioned below in the table.
-Source of all images used in this site is mentioned below:
+    - In Order pages all the dishes have their image next to them.
+The informations about the dishes are all taken from wikipedia except the one's mentioned below in the table.
+Source of all images used in this site is mentioned in the table below:

     <br>